palmb/slice-dict/README.md

 ## Installation and requirements

-*Slice-dict* requires Python 3.7+ to run and can be installed by running
+*sliceable-dict* requires Python 3.7+ to run and can be installed by running
 ```bash
 pip install sliceable-dict
 ```